We are now going to explore the features that offer more in depth interrogation of a view in the Data Catalog. This includes:

 For our view, select the following fields all and drag the fields into the Output columns area.

 Of course, the Data Catalog allows to export the results!
-You can select CSV, HTML or Excel as output format by clicking the Export button.
+You can select CSV, HTML, Excel or Tableau as output format by clicking the

 If we want to filter the results of the view, and order the results by price, we can easily do so.
 Click the